Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 5. Pulsating wash

 A pulsating wash happens when the nozzle releases alternating streams of strong and soft water streams.
 This provides a relaxing massage sensation.
-In most bidet seats you can run the pulsating and oscillating functions concurrently
+In most bidet seats, you can run the pulsating and oscillating functions concurrently

-Heated toilet seats are however not always bidet seats.
+Heated toilet seats are, however, not always bidet seats.
 There are many non-bidet heated toilet seats where a bidet attachment can also be installed.

 7. Nightlight

 Nightlight is also not exclusive to bidet seats.
-Other toilet seats can also have this feature where you can also install a bidet attachment.
+Other toilet seats can also have this feature where you can install a bidet attachment.

 8. Deodorizer